NihalM2001/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game played against the computer
+Let's fight against the computer with a game of Rock Paper and Scissors..
+It's gonna be fun!!